DavidHostler/equoai-client/README.md

 # Create the project, and upload some text for your query!
 # In this example, the CEO is uploading some of his spicy takes to his own vector database
-query = [  "Canada is one of Britain's oldest former colonies",
+query = [
-           "Lamb of God is an awesome heavy metal band.
-Black Veil Brides isn't as great.", "Starbucks has the best customer service and best tasting coffee of any coffee chain ever.
+           "Canada is one of Britain's oldest former colonies", "Lamb of God is an awesome heavy metal band.
+Black Veil Brides isn't really my thing.", "Starbucks has the best customer service and best tasting coffee of any coffee chain ever.
 Sorry Tim Horton's", "Pineapples definitely belong on pizza",
-           "Jojo's bizarre adventure is one of the greatest animes of all time."] equoai.create_new_project(query, project_name)
+           "Jojo's bizarre adventure is one of the greatest animes of all time."
+]

+equoai.create_new_project(query, project_name)

 # Now let's say we wanted to query these embeddings via similarity search.